anna-neufeld/demography_project/README.md

 - The file Bayesian_Melding.R produces the main results for the paper, including the coverage plots and the reported parameter values.
 - The file Bayesian_Melding_2.R reproduces the main results in the setting where the bias a = 0.
 - The file Make_Posteriors_Narrower_2.R carries out the version where standard errors are capped at a maximum.
+- The file Square_Root.R redoes the main results with square root transformation applied to all outputs.
+This change did not change the covereage results at all.
+And while the standard errors get smaller due to the scale of the data, the posteriors are still unreasoanbly large.
+No big change from adding this.